PeterJGalvan/Interactive-Rating-Component-Static-Frontend-Mentor/Readme.md

 ### Screenshot

-Screen Shoot of desktop view of my solution rating screen
+Screenshot of desktop view of my solution rating screen
 ![Screen Shoot of desktop view of my solution rating screen](./images/project-screenshoot-rating.png)

-Screen Shoot of desktop view of my solution thank you screen
+Screenshot of desktop view of my solution thank you screen
 ![Screen Shoot of desktop view of my solution thank you screen](./images/project-screenshoot-thank-you.png)

 ### Links